davidnbresch/climada/code/README.md

-this folder contains the core climada code
+this folder contains the core climada MATLAB code